 Although gay porn is a popular section of mainstream porn sites—with some sites like Pornhub dedicating an entire section of their annual reports to discussing porn from their “Pornhub Gay” brand—the content often mirrors toxic trends seen in “lesbian” porn as it capitalizes on stereotypes and misrepresentations.

-One popular trope in gay porn involves gay men “seducing” and coercing hesitant, shy, or even straight men into having sex with them, misrepresenting gay men by portraying them as coercive predators.
+One popular trope in gay porn involves gay men seducing and coercing hesitant or straight men into sex.
+This misrepresents gay men by portraying them as coercive predators.
 In fact, “Straight Guys” was one of the top-viewed Pornhub Gay categories for 2019.

 Gay porn has also been known to combine hurtful racist stereotypes along with two-dimensionalizing and dehumanizing gay stereotypes.
-Consider the popularity of “Black,” “Japanese,” and “BBC” categories and searches below on Pornhub Gay, all of which feature problematic racist tropes.
+Consider the popularity of certain categories on Pornhub Gay.
+These include ‘Black,’ ‘Japanese,’ and ‘BBC.’
+Each features problematic racist tropes.

 But what do some actual gay men think about gay porn?
 Hear one guy’s experience with porn that portrays gay men and how he says it impacted his understanding of sex and relationships:

-And here’s one personal example from an individual who reached out to us that illustrates how porn can promote ideals that are misrepresentative and cause real harm:
+And here’s one personal example from an individual who reached out to us that illustrates how porn can promote ideals that are misrepresentative and cause actual harm:

 I used to enjoy that porn theme.
 Until it happened to me.
 A man took advantage of me.
 He slowly broke through my comfort zone and, without my consent, took advantage of me sexually.